Great! Movies

 Great!
 Movies (stylised as GREAT!
-MOVIES) is a British FAST television channel and formerly a free-to-air linear channel owned by Narrative Entertainment UK Limited that broadcasts across the UK and Ireland showing films and related content.
+MOVIES) is a British free advertising-supported streaming television (FAST) service and formerly a free-to-air linear television channel owned by Narrative Entertainment UK Limited that broadcasts across the UK and Ireland showing films and related content.
 The channel was transmitted on most of the major broadcast platforms in the UK - terrestrial, satellite and cable.
 It was broadcast in standard-definition on satellite, cable, and terrestrial, was also broadcast in high-definition on Sky Glass and eventually commenced broadcasting on Samsung TV Plus and Rakuten TV in November 2022.